-Sceptre of Anup.

-Roof of Upper Hall.

-Hieroglyph Symbol of the Nile.

-the vignettes of the Ritual, and the hieroglyph of its earthly counterpart.
-And once more if we draw the great, throne in the Double Hall of Truth with the central line of the light running down Divinity. to depths of the rock on which it is built, we obtain the hieroglyph denoting Divinity.
+the form of the Sceptre of Ptah, the Spirit of Divine Fire.
+Similarly if we represent the course traced by the overlappings of the rays in the roof of the Upper Hall of Truth we have a representation of the Celestial Nile as depicted in the vignettes of the Ritual, and the hieroglyph of its earthly counterpart.
+And once more if we draw the great throne in the Double Hall of Truth with the Symbol of central line of the light running down Divinity to depths of the rock on which it is built, we obtain the hieroglyph denoting Divinity.
 And if we add to this the lower portion of the building or, territory of Initiation, there results the hieroglyph for the territory of the Holy Dead.